 • Alopecia totalis: If the patient loses all the hair on the scalp, the disease is then called Alopecia totalis.

-• Alopecia universalis: If all body hair, including pubic hair is lost, the diagnosis then becomes Alopecia universalis.These are quite rare condition.
+• Alopecia Universalis: If all body hair, including pubic hair, is lost, the diagnosis then becomes Alopecia Universalis.These are quite a rare condition.

 People of all the races are affected.

 It is common in both sexes.
 It can occur at any age; however, 15-29 are peak years of occurrence.